step-security-bot/serilog-extensions/README.md

 - `spanBufferSize`: The size of the buffer used to format the `ISpanFormattable` values.
 Defaults to `64`.
 - `skipValidation`: A boolean that determines whether the JSON writer will skip validation.
 Defaults to `true`.
 - `namingPolicy`: A `JsonNamingPolicy` that will be used to convert the property names.
 Default is leaving the property names as they are.
 - `jsonWriterEncoder`: A `JavaScriptEncoder` that will be used to encode the JSON output.
 Defaults to `null` which is considered to be safe.
-However please note that Unicode characters will be escaped in the output.
+However please note that some Unicode characters will be escaped in the output.
 [More info](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/character-encoding).

 # Why?